What is Social Media Marketing?

 Social networks are simply CHANNELS for marketing your brand.
 Sure, they look different on the surface, but underneath, they’re just channels like TV or radio.
 Try pushing messages like the ones you put on these traditional channels on social networks, however, and you find out just how different these social channels are from traditional channels when it comes to strategy and consumer responses.

 So, maybe the best way to answer the question: What is social media marketing? is to determine what it is NOT.

-1. Social Media Marketing is NOT Advertising
+1. Social media marketing (SMM) is NOT advertising

-2. Social Media Marketing is NOT About YOU
+2. SMM is NOT About YOU

-2. Social Media Marketing is NOT Technology.
+2. SMM is NOT technology.

-3. Social Media Marketing is NOT just kids.
+3. SMM is NOT just kids.

 Consumers from all generations use social media marketing — as a matter of fact, the fastest growing group on Facebook are baby boomers and the most influential sharers are middle-aged women.

 For instance, images and videos are shared more frequently on Facebook, while links are shared more on Twitter.
-Pinterest works really well for clothing and accessories, but may be a terrible fit for an insurance or security broker.
+Pinterest works really well for clothing and accessories but may be a terrible fit for an insurance or security broker.